JustOpenSource/fatalshootings/README.md

 ####renderComponent()####

-Rendering a component will fetch the template, apply the data model (and the accompanying data model processor), and call res.render().
+Rendering a component will fetch the template, apply the data model, and call res.render().

 #####API#####

 ```
 /**
  * renderComponent
- * renderComponent(req, res, 'view-name', data, locals);
+ * Note that the return only applies when there is no callback
  * @param req {object} node express request object
  * @param res {object} node express response object
  * @param template {string} name of template/model pair